aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 # df is the name of the DataFrame here
 df.to_csv("file_name.csv")
 ```
-* If you want to export without the index, simply add
+* If you want to export without the index, add index=False
-index=False